kneasle/ringing/monument/README.md

 ## Known issues

+- Triples methods like Grandsire and Stedman will produce very strange compositions.
+Supporting these is totally intended, but there are some questions that need answering before either of them can fit nicely with Monument's model of ringing.
 - Huge memory usage.
 This happens due to the way Monument's current search algorithm works.
 In short, Monument continually keeps track of a big queue of composition prefixes, and repeatedly replaces the best prefix with prefixes that are slightly longer.
 Storing a large enough queue